pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="TILLEUX">MR. TILLEUX</span>: When I spoke a few moments ago about
 the high speed camera, what I had in mind was the high speed reproduction of the card catalogues in various European archival institutions.
-They may have two and a half million cards there. <span style="page" id="page109">[p.109]</span> What we want to know is what is on those cards.
+They may have two and a half million cards there. <span class="page" id="page109">[p.109]</span> What we want to know is what is on those cards.
 We want to know it quickly and we want to know it on 16 mm. film.
 We want to take the tray of cards, dump it in the machine and have them go through clippety-clip and there we have the reproductions.
 They are very cheap but once we have them and we